 While the brochure was live, Volvo Denmark's marketing team took a look at the numbers.
 Many online brochure generators like ours have analytics to help to figure out what's converting and what isn’t.

-Convert your PDFs with an Online Brochure maker, of course!
+Convert your PDFs with an online brochure maker, of course!
 And if the platform you choose allows it, add interactive elements like videos and photos.
 That'll boost engagement and delight your reader.

 In a perfect world, auto marketers would have a comprehensive overview of the sales funnel.
 Starting from when the buyer visits our web page, to downloading a brochure, to signing up for a test drive.

-But with the PDF we have a huge data gap between brochure downloads and conversion to test drives.
+But with the PDF catalog we have a huge data gap between brochure downloads and conversion to test drives.

 So, by converting your PDF to an online brochure you can create a link between the brochures and booking a test drive for a particular model by adding pop-ups and overlays.